 Welcome to The FLYING VLOG…

 I am a current PPL(A), SEP (LAND), IR(A) SE/SP PBN, IR(R) & Night holder.
 Flying the world, exploring its hidden treasures.
-Taking pictures and vlogging the journey; I hope I can provide you with an oversight of my progression and as I develop my skillset and airmanship in exclusive videos on my YouTube channel.
+Taking pictures and vlogging the journey; I hope I can provide you with an oversight of my progression as I develop my skillset and airmanship in exclusive videos on my YouTube channel.

 Now flying IFR in the Airways of Europe & beyond.
 Bringing you an exclusive niche to YouTube, flying in the same skies with commercial airliners.